drscotthawley/SHAART/README.md

 * **How to use the App:**  Go up to the "File" tab and select a WAV file to analyze.

   Note: You don't need a WAV file to use the room mode calculator.

+*  **TODO:** Measuring Reverb times with SHAART

 * [Creating Impulse Responses with SHAART](ir.html)

-* ...TODO: add more later, e.g. measuring reverb times.

 <a name="screenshots"></a>

 ## Screenshots

+**TODO:** update screenshots with new QT5 version & show all tabs

 <img src="http://hedges.belmont.edu/~shawley/SHAART/screenshots/rt60.jpg" width=600><br>
 <br>